 Units for food safety control have been established in NAFIQAD, DCP, and in each DARD of the 16 participating provinces.

 Based on the guideline on pilot implementation of the crop food safety management system (CFSMS) developed by IPMU, 14 provinces are monitoring and reporting on food safety from their respective crop production through a provincial food safety index (PFSI) established under the Project.

-To date, two national GAP standards and 2 technical regulations related to conditions for safe production and primary processing of fresh vegetables, fruits, and tea products have been issued while one more national standard is being finalized and is expected to be issued in 2015.
+Two national GAP standards and two technical regulations related to conditions for safe production and primary processing of fresh vegetables, fruits, and tea products have been issued.

 During implementation, the Project realized that the locations of SAZ models for crops are not necessarily compatible with where livestock farms are situated.
 Application of bio-slurry to crop production at the identified SAZ models is also not straightforward due to complicated logistic arrangements in safely transporting the bio-slurry and the corresponding costs required.
 The Project supported the household level biogas digester construction only.
 A possible linkage between SAZ and medium to large biogas digesters can be assessed under the LCASP.
 Therefore, the ADB Review Mission agreed to drop this indicator.